fmalina/revisions-blocl/help/writeroomwantedad.md

 > and the area so if you have a good-sized room preferably en-suite, contact me.
 >
 > I’m a normal guy, stay in quite a lot but go out for one good night once a
-> month, work different shifts, but I am very quiet, so I won’t disturb at night.
+> month, work different shifts, but I am very quiet, so I won't disturb at night.
 I
 > definitely need wireless internet and a dryer would be handy.
 I have a car so
 > somewhere to park is essential.
 If you're an easy-going person looking for a
 > lodger I may have filled your vacancy.
 Give me a call or email.
 Last one: I’m